Biblical Translation Copyright disclaimers

 A brief explanation for the above two verses could perhaps be read as follows;

-The reason for this believing for grace, is because for a person to be accounted completely righteous and receive everlasting life by their deeds alone (and not believing in Christ) – the condition is that they must literally do ‘all’ of the Law of Moses.
+The reason why a person believes for grace, is because for a person to be accounted completely righteous by G-d and receive everlasting life – the condition is that they must literally do ‘all’ of the commandments and statutes, which are Law of Moses and also expounded upon in the Prophets (such as Isaiah).

 Hence, some of the following verses from the first five books of the Bible are given which state ‘…all…’ commandments (Deuteronomy 28:15 and the like).